bigbridge-nl/product-import/doc/design-considerations.md

 ### Maximum query size

 This library creates long queries.
-This reduces the overhead of query transportation, interpretation and execution.
+This reduces the overhead of query transportation, interpretation and execution considerably.

-Each query must not exceed the "max_allowed_packet" settings of MySQL client and server since this is the maximum size of a query.
-Crossing it can kill the server.
+Each query must not exceed the "max_allowed_packet" settings of MySQL since this is the maximum size of a query.
+Crossing it causes an error:

+    Got a packet bigger than 'max_allowed_packet' bytes

+This setting's default varies per MySQL version.
+It can also be changed on the server by adding this setting to the config file (i.e. /etc/mysql/my.cnf)

+    [mysqld]
+    max_allowed_packet=16M

-This setting varies per MySQL version and can be changed in config file.
-The library presumes a minimum size of 1 MB, a very small default available since MySQL 5.5.
+The library does not try to change the set limit.
+It requires a minimum size of 1 MB, a very small default available since MySQL 5.5.
+In any case it limits its queries to 16 MB max.
+No use making the max_allowed_packet larger.

+The library reads the server value using "SELECT @@max_allowed_packet".
+I have not found a way to inspect the client value of the variable.
+I read it defaults to 16 MB, so this should be fine.

 The number of inserts per query ($chunkSize) is determined by

 $chunkSize = $maxAllowedPacket / $magnitude;

-where $maxAllowedPacket is the MySQL constant (in kB) and $magnitude is the maximum size of each insert (in order of magnitude, as a power of two).
-It must be explicitly specified per query by the developer.
+$maxAllowedPacket is the MySQL constant (in kB).
+$magnitude is the maximum size of each insert in kB (in order of magnitude, as a power of two).
+It must be explicitly specified per query by the library developer.
+(He/she needs to specify that each multiple insert is max 1 kB, 2 kB, or 128 kB)

-This allows me to use the allowed packet size efficiently while not straining the developer much (is each insert max 1 kB, 2 kB , or 128 kB?)
+This allows me to use the allowed packet size efficiently while not straining the library developer much.

 ### Nice to know